Back

 BY JOE ROWAN, June 19 2024

-THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, is taking place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.
+THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, took place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.

-THE HEAT will be a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
+THE HEAT is a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
 THE HEAT is not a conference.
 Don’t expect dull panels or awful coffee.
 Instead, come to make new friends, experience science in action, learn and share your knowledge, inspire and be inspired.
 Bring your most engaged and curious festival mindset.

-“You’ll see a big dashboard showing how much CO2 has been captured live before your eyes, using only sunlight.”
+“You [could] see a big dashboard showing how much CO2 has been captured live before your eyes, using only sunlight.”

 The key to this entire process, as the company’s name suggests, is cyanobacteria.
 Along with microalgae, these microscopic bacteria are responsible for 30 to 50 per cent of all the oxygen produced on Earth.
 They were some of the earliest users of photosynthesis, preceding even plants and trees.
 Yet the process typically results in thousands of waste compounds, making the output not too useful in industry.